 Introducing Aspora: The Financial Super App for the Global Diaspora

-With 15.8 million Indians living abroad sending $125 billion home annually—more than Mexico, China, and the Philippines combined—this community has been forced to navigate a labyrinth of expensive remittance services, paper-based banking processes, and disconnected financial products.
+What struck us about Parth wasn’t just his vision, but his deep understanding of the problem.
+The Indian diaspora sends $125 billion home annually—more than Mexico, China, and the Philippines combined.
+But this community has been forced to navigate a labyrinth of expensive remittance services, paper-based banking processes, and disconnected financial products.
+As part of the Indian diaspora himself, Parth has experienced this friction firsthand and dropped out of Stanford to fix it.

 At Greylock, we’ve partnered with companies that have redefined financial services for consumers—from Wealthsimple transforming investing for Canadians, to Coinbase enabling global retail access to crypto, to PayJoy enabling finance for the next billion people.
 We see in Aspora the same pattern: identify an underserved but valuable demographic, build trust through a killer wedge product, then expand to own the full financial relationship.